 The Bogata Book Club met May puzzle parts as the theme.
-She had snugly together to make a picture The club dismissed until July.
+She had snugly together to make a picture

+The club dismissed until July.

-Adopt a wild horse or burro The U.S Department of the inpreferably stock trailer and will need a halter and leadrope. terior Bureau of Land Management will have wild horses and A great selection with lots of color are expected.
+Adopt a wild horse or burro preferably stock trailer and will need a halter and leadrope.
+A great selection with lots of color are expected.
 Animals may be previewed on June 21 between 1:30 p.m and 5:00 p.m.
 Applications are required and animals will be adopted by competitive bid the minimum being \$125.00.
 Admission is free.
-For more information call 1-88-274-2133 or (601) 977-5400.
+For more information or burros.
+Adopters must have a call 1-88-274-2133 or (601) 977-